English

 Panoramic views of the Aegean

-From the top of Cape Sounion, you’ll be treated to incredible commanding views of the deep blue Aegean Sea, the Saronic Gulf, and the surrounding coastlines.
+From the top of Cape Sounion, you’ll be treated to commanding views of the deep blue Aegean Sea, the Saronic Gulf, and the surrounding coastlines.
 On a clear day, you can see the nearby islands, making it a fantastic spot for photography and nature lovers.

 Sounio Beach